sensiblecodeio/csv-to-cantabular-metadata-2021/README.md

 =========================

 The `-v` argument can be used to generate output files that are compatible with a different version of Cantabular.
-At present only 9.2.0, 9.3.0, 10.0.0, 10.1.0, 10.1.1, 10.2.0, 10.2.1 and 10.2.2 are supported.
+At present only 9.3.0, 10.0.0, 10.1.0, 10.1.1, 10.2.0, 10.2.1 and 10.2.2 are supported.
 If any other version is specified then the specified version
 will be reflected in the output filenames, but `10.2.2` format will be used.

-To generate version 9.2.0 compatible files from the test data use the following command:
+To generate JSON files from the test data with version `99.9.9` reflected in the filenames use the following command:
 ```
-> python3 bin/ons_csv_to_ctb_json_main.py -i test/testdata/ -g test/testdata/geography/geography.csv -o ctb_metadata_files/ -v 9.2.0
+$ python3 bin/ons_csv_to_ctb_json_main.py -i test/testdata/ -g test/testdata/geography/geography.csv -o ctb_metadata_files/ -v 99.9.9
 t=2022-01-01 00:00:00,000 lvl=INFO msg=ons_csv_to_ctb_json_main.py version 1.3.2
 t=2022-01-01 00:00:00,000 lvl=INFO msg=CSV source directory: test/testdata/
 t=2022-01-01 00:00:00,000 lvl=INFO msg=Geography file: test/testdata/geography/geography.csv